A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Conclusions

 \section{Conclusions}

-In this work, we have investigated the effects of combining explicit and implicit communications on performance and on people's perceptions while interacting with virtual agents.
-For that, we used a communication infrastructure \citep{Campos2020} to propose an interaction experiment similar to a game.
-Following the HRI literature, we have hypothesized that using explicit and implicit communications from human and virtual agent would reduce time and number of errors in task execution and increase acceptance of the virtual agent, its sociability and transparency, and the perceived efficiency of the interaction.
+In this work, we have investigated the effects of combining explicit and implicit communications on performance and on people's perceptions while interacting with artificial agents.
+Following the HRI literature, we have first hypothesised that using a combination of explicit and implicit communications from human and a virtual agent would reduce time and number of errors in task execution and increase acceptance of the virtual agent, its sociability and transparency, and the perceived efficiency of the interaction.
+The experimental results for the particular task in this study suggest that combining explicit and implicit communications improve the subjective measures related to the virtual agent (acceptance, sociability, and transparency), but not task-related outcomes (time, number of errors, and perceived efficiency of the interaction).

-With our relatively small sample of 26 valid participants, we cannot draw strong conclusions about the presence or absence of effects, but the results suggest that combining explicit and implicit communications have improved the subjective measures related to the virtual agent (acceptance, sociability, and transparency), favoring three of our six hypotheses.
-Variables more related to the task, such as time, number of errors, and perceived efficiency, did not seem to be affected by the communication type.
-This may be attributed to the fact that the tasks were not necessarily collaborative and perhaps too simple, making external help unnecessary to their successful conclusion.
-Our results differ from works such as the one by Breazeal \textit{et al.} \citep{Breazeal2005a}, where they observed effects on performance measures in a task where people guided the robot to push some buttons, so they needed to work together.

-According to participants' comments and the video analysis, our instructions may not have been clear enough.
-From our final sample, $7.7\%$ of the errors in Phase 1 are extra errors for not finishing including the correct colors by pointing at the right colored boxes.
-In Phase 2, $16.1\%$ of the errors are due to counting values not being inserted before the timeout (see Section~\ref{subsec:Measurements}), indicating difficulties in completing the task.
-The recordings also show that people might have not perceived some of the virtual agents' implicit communications, such as the facial expressions in Phase 1.
-All these factors could have influenced our comparison of task-related variables.
-The experimental protocol can be improved to tackle those problems, for example using a more collaborative task or adding a training stage to teach people how to interact with the system and execute the task.

-To measure the subjective outcomes, we used questionnaires with Likert scales.
-Some works propose models and instruments to measure people's perceptions about technologies and robots \citep{Venkatesh2003,Bartneck2009,Heerink2010}, but there is no standard in the HRI area.
-When using Likert scales, usually a measure called Cronbach's alpha \citep{Cronbach1951} is reported to evaluate reliability and internal consistence of the scale (see \citep{Hinds2004,Mutlu2009,Crossman2018,Tatsukawa2019}), although there is some discussion about the adequacy of this measure \citep{Dunn2014,Peters2014}.
-In our work, we have not made any analysis of this type, so the adequacy of our questionnaires to measure the subjective outcomes needs to be evaluated in future works.